Ramon Chavez

 #Security #AI Agents #Home Ops

 Keep the tool allow-list small.
-Disable tools you are not using.
+Disable tools you aren’t using.
+Require approval for the risky stuff:

 • package installs